Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```

 #### AndroidMainifest.xml  Definitions (IMPORTANT)
+Here are the things that should be added to the AndroidManifest.xml (make sure you add the permissions, receiver and activities bellow):

 For correct flow of the SDK, add the following line in your `AndroidMainifest.xml` file, for each `Activity` that uses the SDK functionality.
 ```groovy
  android:configChanges="screenLayout|screenSize|orientation|keyboardHidden|keyboard"